 Interestingly, the Grey’s Anatomy Dream House is available on Sims 4 if you’d like to get a feel for it yourself.
 And if you feel like bringing other iconic TV homes to life, here’s a list of cool movie homes you can built with LEGOs.

-But don’t worry, there are plenty of other Grey’s film locations other than the dream house Derek built for Meredith that do exist.
-One of the most famous film sets is the Veteran’s Administration Sepulveda Ambulatory Care Center in North Hills — a working hospital where the exterior shots of Grey Sloan Memorial Hospital are filmed.
+One of the most famous is the Veteran’s Administration Sepulveda Ambulatory Care Center in North Hills — a working hospital where the exterior shots of Grey Sloan Memorial Hospital are filmed.

 More homes from movies and TV shows